johnpenny/johnpenny/README.md

 * Git (Mid)
 * Many others at a working level

-## Programming Skill Levels
-I have extensive experience in C#, with working knowledge of C, C++, Java, Objective-C, PHP; Experience in JS, Python, Lua, and Swift.
-I am not particularly wed to any language or pattern, but undoubtedly have written more C# than any other language, with a medium leaning on .NET; My focus is always on context-relevant solutions.

 ## Education
 2011: BA Honours 1st Class; Animation & Illustration.
 Coventry University.
 Focussed on interactive media design & development.